mco-gh/mco.dev/content/post/found/otp.md

 <!--more-->

-If you are using 2FA, you've got some sort of app on your phone, or perhaps a physical device that generates a short sequence of digits to verify your identity.
+If you are using 2FA, you've got some sort of app on your phone, or perhaps a physical device, that generates a short sequence of digits to verify your identity.
 The digits change every 30 seconds or so because the codes are time based.

 Have you ever wondered how this works?
-The article linked below provides a simple explanation of howe those 2FA apps generate those unique time-based codes and how login services verify them.
+The article linked below provides a simple explanation of how those 2FA apps generate unique time-based codes and how login services verify them.

 <br>